IvayloDankolov/advent-2023/README.md

 Obviously the memoized solution takes about 1/10th of the effort to write (and is immesurably faster).
 But sometimes you just have this morbid fascination to just see how far you can push a language, you know...

 Also, apparently recursive closures aren't a thing.
 I get that borrowing stuff gets complicated, but if recursive methods are a thing (that by necessity borrow "self"), surely it's solvable.
 Anyway, as far as gripes go this is a rather incosequential one.

+### Day 13

+Pretty straightforward but the implicit assumptions that there's no ambiguity ever and that fixing the smudge in part 2 MUST be a relevant part of the reflection are doing some heavy lifting in this one.
+Could've probably been stated better.

+Regardless, I used it as an opportunity to actually look into the module system a bit and write a 2D coordinate helper.

+Coming from lots of other languages, Rust is definitely the odd one out with how things are addressed.
+Not entirely sold on the whole index file thing but we'll see as I get more familiar, I suppose.